VIVAlab/upper-body-clustering/README.md

     ./output/2015-11-26_15_50_00-16_49_59
     ./output/2015-11-26_16_50_00-17_49_59

-In every of these directories you can find a file `info.txt' containing all descriptors (see doc folder more information).
+In every of these directories you can find a file `info.txt` containing all descriptors (see doc folder more information).

 ## Second step : clustering your images